 Welcome to Spiralytics’ Ultimate SEO Resource!
 Use the jump links below to skip to a section.

 As technology continues to evolve, more people grow reliant on online platforms as their source of information, news, business, and entertainment.
-This became more evident during the pandemic, where businesses quickly needed to shift to online operations, drastically changing the digital landscape as we know it.
+This became more evident during the pandemic, when businesses quickly needed to shift to online operations, drastically changing the digital landscape as we know it.

 By taking advantage of different online platforms, your company can increase its number of marketing channels, allowing it to grow more quickly.
 But for your brand to be successful, you need to build an effective marketing strategy.
 This will help you establish a strong online presence and rank higher on search engines.